-Never did Chavara hold himself back from any work, or fight shy of any difficulty, as he was always prompted by two motives: obedience to the bishop and the salvation of souls.

-While reflecting upon the spirituality of Chavara, the first theme that one should consider is his love for the Church and the society at large.
-In all his undertakings, the good of the Church and society was uppermost in his mind, but only after the glory of God.
+Never did Chavara hold himself back from any work, or fight shy of any difficulty, as he was always prompted by two motives: obedience to the bishop and the salvation of souls.2 While reflecting upon the spirituality of Chavara, the first theme that one should consider is his love for the Church and the society at large.
+In all his undertakings, the good of the Church and society was uppermost in his mind, but only 1Beccaro 2003: 12-13.

+after the glory of God.
 This is true also about the other founding fathers and the founding community as a whole of the CMI Congregation.
 We shall now try to substantiate the point.

-Beccaro 2003: 12.

 2.2.
-Palackal: A Church Leader

-The founding fathers of the Congregation all through their lives were faithful and committed servants of the Church and society.
+Palackal: A Church Leader The founding fathers of the Congregation all through their lives were faithful and committed servants of the Church and society.
 The first among them was Malpān Fr Thomas Palackal.
 He was very committed to the good of the Church and the society at large.
 All his undertakings were ultimately aimed at their wellbeing and development.
 More particularly, he was concerned about the reform and discipline of his own Syrian community.
 In fact, ever since his ordination he was engaged in works of common concern and was respected by all as an able leader and reliable guide.
-His first appointment was as the secretary to Vicar Apostolic Raymond Suria (Sura), a post that he held from 1808 to 1816 after which he moved to Pallipuram as the malpān in the seminary there.
+His first appointment was as the secretary to Vicar Apostolic Raymond Suria (Sura),1 a post that he held from 1808 to 1816 after which he moved to Pallipuram as the malpān in the seminary there.
 He had good knowledge not only of Church matters but also of temporalities such as the acquisition, buying and selling of properties belonging to the vicariate of Varapuzha.
 He was indeed a great help in the administration of the vicariate.
 Therefore, even after he relinquished the secretarial work in 1816, he continued as consultant to the vicars apostolic.
-In all these capacities, he won the respect and love of his superiors, associates and disciples alike.2

-&lt;sup>1His full name is Raymond of St Joseph Roviglia, bishop of Suria (or Sura), and he was vicar apostolic of Varapuzha from 1803 to 1816.

-&lt;sup>2CWC I (1990): 61f; CSK I (1981): 68f.
+In all these capacities, he won the respect and love of his superiors, associates and disciples alike.2 1His full name is Raymond of St Joseph Roviglia, bishop of Suria (or Sura), and he was vicar apostolic of Varapuzha from 1803 to 1816.
+2CWC I (1990): 61f; CSK I (1981): 68f.

 Indeed, the Church and society did benefit a lot from his social influence and good will.
 Well known are his initiatives in reforming the seminary training and priestly life and ministry by introducing new rules and discipline, promoting the habit of reading, and encouraging the study of foreign languages.
-He was also instrumental in introducing cassock among the Syrian Catholic clergy as a matter of honour and dignity.

-Towards the pastoral care of the faithful, too, Malpān Palackal made significant contributions.
+He was also instrumental in introducing cassock among the Syrian Catholic clergy as a matter of honour and dignity.1 Towards the pastoral care of the faithful, too, Malpān Palackal made significant contributions.
 It was as a result of his insistence that the vicar apostolic started making the Episcopal visitation in the parishes personally.
 The practice till then was that the vicars apostolic would delegate some missionaries to do so, which, obviously, was not quite effective.
-Again it was Fr Palackal who counselled Bp Miles Prendergast to direct all the churches, Latin as well as Syrian, to have cemeteries, confessionals and confraternities.
-Till then, the Latin churches did not have cemeteries and confessionals while the Syrian ones did not have confraternities.

-2.3.
-Porukara: A Committed Pastor
+Again it was Fr Palackal who counselled Bp Miles Prendergast2 to direct all the churches, Latin as well as Syrian, to have cemeteries, confessionals and confraternities.
+Till then, the Latin churches did not have cemeteries and confraternities.3 2.3.
+Porukara: A Committed Pastor The second of the founders was Fr Thomas Porukara.
+He was a zealous pastor and a much sought after preacher.
+After his ordination in 1823, Porukara spent two years caring for his mother and younger ones in the family as his father had died in 1818.
+He got for his brother Antony a job 1CWC I (1990): 55ff; CSK I (1981): 62f.